Top Dogs: Unleashing Australia's Favourite Canine Companions

 AKA, the ‘Frenchie’.
 There's been a lot of love for French Bulldogs lately.
 And it’s no wonder.
 These little guys are perfect for city living with their small size, with females growing to roughly 8kg and males to 10kg, and big personality, making them the perfect small dog breed.

 They're laid-back, loyal, friendly, and those bat-like ears are seriously cute!
+Check out our blog on picking the best collar for a Frenchie.

 #4 Border Collie